SnowCheetos/AutoMoonBot/README.md

 # Citation

-If enjoyed the contents found in this repository and found it helpful, please drop a star s̶o̶ ̶I̶ ̶c̶a̶n̶ ̶f̶e̶e̶l̶ ̶b̶e̶t̶t̶e̶r̶ ̶a̶b̶o̶u̶t̶ ̶m̶y̶s̶e̶l̶f̶.
-If you plan on using the contents in another project, please consider cite this repository.
+If enjoyed the contents found in this repository and found it helpful, please consider starring ⭐ s̶o̶ ̶I̶ ̶c̶a̶n̶ ̶f̶e̶e̶l̶ ̶b̶e̶t̶t̶e̶r̶ ̶a̶b̶o̶u̶t̶ ̶m̶y̶s̶e̶l̶f̶ to show your support.
+If you plan on using the contents in another project, please cite this repository.
 You can use the following `BibTeX` entry:

 ```bibtex
 @misc{SnowCheetos2024,